Danchiwaz/Ur.Galllery/README.md

 # Ur.Gallery
-##### In this application , a user can login using google authentication, see all the users registered, users albums and photos.
+##### In this application , a user can login using google authentication, see all the users registered, see users albums and photos.

 [Live site in production](https://client-eight-ashen.vercel.app/)